Akenji/object-detection-behavior-analysis/README.md

 ---

 ## ⛏️ Project Architecture
-A high-level flow of how DetectSus operates in the classroom:
+A high-level flow of how CatchThem operates in the classroom:

 1. **Video Capture:**
    - One or more webcams capture live footage from strategic angles (front/top corner).